The tundra swans are giant white birds with a long and elegant body.

 Despite the diligent efforts of the Tundra Swan, the entire breeding season is subject to the whims of the Arctic climate.
 Early or late spring freezes may cause serious reproductive problems.
 But populations are stable, and birds are handled and hunted for sport in some areas.

 Tundra swans mate in the late spring, usually after they have returned to the nesting grounds; as usual, swans pair monogamously until one partner dies.
-If one partner dies long before the other, the surviving bird will sometimes not mate again for a few years, or even for a lifetime.
+If one partner dies long before the other, the surviving bird will sometimes not mate again for a few years or even a lifetime.

 The nesting season begins at the end of May.
 The pair builds a large mound-shaped nest of plant material at an elevated site near open water and protects a large area around it.
-The pen (female) lay and incubate the clutch of 2–7 (usually 3–5) eggs, watching for danger while sitting on the nest.
+The pen (female) lays and incubates the clutch of 2–7 (usually 3–5) eggs, watching for danger while sitting on the nest.

-The cob (male) keeps a steady eye on potential predators heading towards his mate and offspring[citation needed].
+The cob (male) steadily monitors potential predators heading toward his mate and offspring[citation needed].
 When one of them sees a threat, they send a warning to let their partner know that the danger is approaching.

-Often the cob uses its wings to fly faster and appear bigger in order to scare off the predator.
+Often, the cob uses its wings to fly faster and appear bigger to scare off the predator.
 The time from laying to hatching is 29–30 days for Bewick’s Swan and 30–32 days for the Swan.

 Since they nest in cold regions, tundra swan swans develop faster than swans breeding in warmer climates; whistling swans take around 60–75 days to fledge — twice as fast as mute swans, for example — while those of Bewick’s Swan, which are known to have little breeding data, may already have a record 40–45 days after hatching.
 The young remain with their parents for the first winter migration.